TobiasHall/TobiasHall/README.md

 ### Hi there, I'm Tobbe and I'm currently looking for job opportunities
 [![LinkedIn: tobias-hall-a005b31b9](https://img.shields.io/badge/-Tobias%20Hall-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/tobias-hall-a005b31b9/)](https://www.linkedin.com/in/tobias-hall-a005b31b9/")

-#### I'm a outdoor life geek with development interest!
+#### I'm a outdoor life geek with interest in technology and development!
 And of course, I can solve the Rubik's Cube!

 - ✏️ &#160; I’m studying my last semester at Mid Sweden University, program Informatics with a focus on systems development
 - 🔭 &#160; I’m currently working on how to set up an annotation tool and how to use it to create machine learning models